-- When running Cilium as a DaemonSet / container, with the specification files provided in the documentation Kubernetes Installation Guide, the endpoints / containers which are already running will not lose any connectivity, and they will keep running with the policy loaded before Cilium stopped unexpectedly.
+- When running Cilium as a DaemonSet / container, with the specification files provided in the documentation Installation Guide, the endpoints / containers which are already running will not lose any connectivity, and they will keep running with the policy loaded before Cilium stopped unexpectedly.

-Labels are a generic, flexible and highly scaleable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
+Labels are a generic, flexible and highly scalable way of addressing a large set of resources as they allow for arbitrary grouping and creation of sets.
 Whenever something needs to be described, addressed or selected this is done based on labels: